jdegene/BioStar/README.md

 *Note: these are probably deprecated as they were written for a work-in-progress version of BioStar without an official Version number in 2012.
 Comments are mostly in german*

-These Python (v2.7) programs are all related to the crop model BioStar, developed at the University of Goettingen http://www.uni-goettingen.de/de/ag-biostar/431252.html
+These Python (v2.6 and v2.7) programs are all related to the crop model BioStar, developed at the University of Goettingen http://www.uni-goettingen.de/de/ag-biostar/431252.html